deep-learning-mit/staging/_posts/2023-12-12-elephantfish-model.md

 The application of NLP techniques to animal communication is a relatively unexplored frontier.
 Recent work by Wilensky et al. (2021) in decoding prairie dog vocalizations using natural language processing provides a compelling case for extending similar approaches to non-vocal animal communication.
 Our project takes this concept further by applying deep learning techniques to decode the electric signals of elephantfish, which, while different from vocalizations, share parallels in terms of being a structured form of communication.

+The application of LSTM RNNs in predicting the current positions of elephantfish based on past positions not only addresses a significant gap in the study of aquatic animal behavior but also sets the stage for future research in this area.
+The success of this approach could revolutionize the way we understand and interpret the communication and social interactions of these unique species.

 ## Methodology

 ### Data Collection